9brada6/tabs-with-posts/development.md

 - There is a setting that is displaying the post even if it doesn't exit.
 - Add a way for post order to order things via a filter.
 - Add filters for all things?
+- Add an init method to all classes.

 ### Plugins